SymfonyCasts/30-days-last/sfcasts/performance.md

 compression.
 There are two things that you need to think about when you deploy your app with AssetMapper.

 First: on your web server, enable compression, like gzip or Brotli.
 Or you can proxy your site through Cloudflare and it can do compression for you.
 That's what we do.
 This is why we don't need to worry about minification: if you just compress your CSS and JavaScript files, that does almost as good of a job as minification.

-The second thing you need to do - which should be mentioned down here, ah yes: serve static assets with an efficient cache policy.
-Because all of our files have an automatic version hash in the filename, you should configure your web server to cache *everything* from your `assets/` directory... *forever*.
+The second thing you need to do - which should be mentioned down here, ah yes:

+> Serve static assets with an efficient cache policy.

+Because all of our files have an automatic version hash in the filename, you should configure your web server to cache *everything* from your `assets/` directory...
+*forever*.
 This means that when your user downloads a file, they'll cache it forever: they'll never need to download it again.
 That's great for performance.

 ## Unused CSS?